-In order to train teachers for the rural schools, besides establishing a series of regional normal schools (there are 9 of these now with a total enrollment of 625 students), the federal government has devised a most ingenious system of movable teachers' institutes, known as "Cultural Missions".
-These socalled "Cultural Missions" consist of a group of experts in education, agriculture, social work, small industries (weaving, carpentry, etc.) and physical culture.
-Six such groups are now at work in the various states of the Republic.
+In order to train teachers for the rural schools, besides establishing a series of regional normal schools (there are 20 of these now with a total enrollment of 2,972 students).

+the federal government has devised a most ingenious system of movable teachers institutes, known as "Cultural Missions".
+These so-called "Cultural Missions" consist of a group of experts in education, agriculture, social work, small industries (weaving, carpentry, etc.) and physical culture.
+Fourteen such groups are now at work in the various states of the Republic.
 A Mission remains in a given community for three weeks.
 During this time, the rural teachers of that district receive intensive training in the theory and practice of rural education.
-In 1926 and the first quarter of 1927, 44 such Missions or institutes were, in 13 different states.
-Approximately 3,000 teachers were reached at a total cost of 114,742 pesos or, on an average, 19,123 pesos (c. \$9,400) per year, per Mission.
+During 1930, for example, some 85 of these rural teachers institutes were held in 19 different states.
+The total budget in 1930 for Cultural Missions, including two so-called Permanent Missions or rural social service centers which have been established in the states of Hidalgo and Michoacán, was over 500,000 pesos.

+GRICULTURAL SCHOOLS

 A more specialized and advanced type of education is being offered in the new federal regional agricultural schools.
-During the administration of President Calles, "Escuelas Centrales Agricolas" have been established in the States of Guanativato, Michoacán, Hidalgo, and Durango.
-The average total cost of each one of these four schools is estimated at 1.000,000 pesos (c. \$500,000).
-At atherpresent time, the enrollment totals

-675 students or an average of 168 per school.
-These institutions are open to the sons of small farmers or "ejiditarios" (those who live in the villages that hold their land communally).
-Briefly, their purpose is to furnish a means whereby benighted Mexican peons can be transformed into self respecting intelligent farmers.
-Each school has a large tract of land, is stocked with high grade animals and equipped with modern farming and dairying machinery.
-It is no secret that the "Escuelas Centrales Agricolas" are the apple of President Calles's eye, and, if present plans do not fail, three new institutions of this type will be established during the coming year.
-The agricultural banks, the partition of landed estates and the Central Agricultural Schools are the three major planks in the President's platform of agrarian reform.
-Next to the rural schools, the "Escuelas Centrales Agricolas" represent the most important educational innovation of the present regime.
+At the present time there are eight of these Escuelas Centrales Agricolas located in as many states.
+The average total costs of these schools is estimated at about 1,000,000 pesos each.
+At the end of last year the enrollment in all schools averaged about 125 students per school.
+These institutions are open to the sons of small farmers or eliditarios (i.e. those who live in the villages where the land is held communally).
+Briefly, their purpose is to furnish a means whereby the children of the peons and small landholders can be developed into intelligent, self-respecting and competent farmers.
+Each school has a large tract of land, is stocked with high-grade animals and equipped with modern farming and dairying machinery.

+The agricultural schools, next to the rural schools, represent the most important educational innovation of the post-revolutionary regime in Mexico.

+INDIAN SCHOOL

 One other very interesting experiment which the national government is conducting in its general campaign to improve the conditions of the agrarian communities deserves to be mentioned.
-In 1925 there was inaugurated in Mexico City a school known as "La Casa del Estudiante Indígena" or "School for the Indigenous Student".
+In 1925 there was inaugurated in Mexico City a school known as "La Casa del Estudiante Indigena" or "School for the Indigenous Student".
 This institution admits only "pure" Indians and has as its avowed purpose "the incorporation of the Indian as an integral part of the life of the nation."
-At the present writing there are enrolled some 200 Indian students, representing 21 states and 25 or more different tribal groups.
-As an experiment in racial psychology the institution has already proved a marked success, for it has shown once for all that the Mexican Indian is equal not only in capacity to other racial groups, but that he possesses many virtues and gifts of unique value.
+At the present time there are enrolled some 218 Indian students, representing 21 states and 25 or more different tribal groups.
+As an experiment in racial psychology the institution has already proved a marked success. for it has shown once for all that the Mexican Indian is not only equal in capacity to other racial groups, but that he possesses many virtues and gifts of unique value.
 The school hopes, by sending its graduates back "to leaven the loaf" in their native village, to become, in time, a great social force for reclaiming the Indians for Mexican national life.